yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/07-vanilla-http-server/LAB.md

 ```

 ###### GET /cowsay?text={message}
 When a client makes a GET request to /cowsay?text={message} the server should parse the querystring for a text key.
 It should then send a rendered HTML page with a cowsay cow speaking the value of the text query.
-If their is no text query the cow message should say `'I need something good to say!'`.
+If there is no text query the cow message should say `'I need something good to say!'`.
 ``` html
 <!DOCTYPE html>
 <html>